Social Cognition Workshop “From Self-Knowledge to Knowing Others”

 Postdoctoral researcher,

-UCLouvain BE & UniVienna, AT
+UniVienna, AT

 Hello, Cyberworld! 🌐 Our project on self-other distinction (SOD)—understanding where you end and others begin—is live!
 This ability shapes how we connect with others, navigate the social world & impacts our mental health.
 Join us! #HelloCyberworld #SOD #WeAreOnline